gwastro/pycbc/docs/tmpltbank.rst

 easy to write a back-end module to do this.
 The code may not fill every necessary column of the sngl_inspiral table, please let me know if something is missing and it will be added!

+**In some cases recommendations are given for which codes to use where.
+It should be noted that these are personal recommendations of the page maintainer (Ian), and there is always a strong possibility that Ian, and the recommendations he makes, are wrong.
+Where multiple methods exist, it is advised that the user try out the different methods and decide for themselves which method is best.**

+.. _tmpltbank_nonspinbank:

 =================================================
 Non spin bank placement: pycbc_geom_nonspinbank